python-microscopy/pymecompress/README.md

 A suitable environment for building pymecompress using the following conda command `conda create -n <name> python=x.x numpy cython libpython m2w64-toolchain`

+### PIP

+Installation via pip is also available:

+    pip install pymecompress

+however you may need to first set up a build environment (gcc/mingw, as described for from-source installation) if we have yet to upload a distribution for your platform.